 In our experience across Mexico, we’ve seen that more than half of Ubers and some taxis have plastic partitions in addition to hand sanitizer in the vehicles.

 However, you will be safer if you choose to get private transportation and ask that you have one driver for the duration of your trip.
 For private transportation in Los Cabos, we recommend Transcabo.
-They have a great track record of exceptional service and their current COVID safety measures are that the clean cars daily with sanitizer, have hand sanitizer in the cars, require that all drivers and guests wear masks, and sanitize all luggage.
+They have a great track record of exceptional service and their current COVID safety measures are that they clean cars daily with a sanitizer, have hand sanitizer in the cars, require that all drivers and guests wear masks, and sanitize all luggage.

 How To Get A COVID Test At Los Cabos Airport

 Where do I get a COVID test before returning to the United States?

 As of January 2021, the CDC is requiring all travelers arriving in the United States from an international destination (including US citizens) to have proof of a negative COVID test (or proof of having a vaccine or previously having had COVID) taken within 72 hours of their return flight's arrival.

 Many hotels are offering on-site testing -- just be sure to check how far in advance you need to schedule your appointment (we were able to book an appointment upon check-in).
 There are also various medical clinics and hospitals offering tests -- head here for a list of options in the Los Cabos area.

 Can you get a COVID test at the Los Cabos airport?